TwisterMc/twistermc-bb-modules/readme.md

 ## Release Notes

+### Jun 4, 2020
+* Fixed an issue with undefinied variables.
+No version number bump at this time.

 ### Version 0.6.6
 * Separated the photo and video module settings so we don't have rogue settings.
 Well, mostly.
 * Updated some code to be closer to WordPress coding standards.